About Us

 I’m not a student, can I come?

 Of course you can.
 Obvs since it’s in the name, Student Soul is for students.
 But also, you don’t have to be a student exactly to be a part of it.
 Student life can be rather complex after all.
 Some students pause their studies.
 You can still come.
 Some people leave school and work for a bit.
 You can still come if you do.
 Some people come to uni a bit later on, maybe having worked first.
 Come and check it out and see if it’s for you.
 There’s so many shapes and sizes.
-On the whole, we are aiming to serve young people in Dunedin who are in the 17-23 age bracket, but it’s not a rule.
-It’s actually helpful to have a more diverse age range as part of our congregation while still keeping it student-centric.
+On the whole, we are aiming to serve young people in Dunedin who are in the 17-30 age bracket.
+We try to have a more diverse age range as part of our congregation while still keeping it student-centric.

 Tom Mepham